wescale/kubernetes-formation/Day-2/RBAC/exercise-2/README.md

 kubectl create serviceaccount myapp
 ```

-Create a pod associated with the service account `myapp`:
+Modify the `pod-sa.yaml` file to have the pod using the `myapp` service account.

+Then create the pod:
 ```sh
 kubectl create -f pod-sa.yaml
 ```